wlv-rgcl/rgcl-blog/posts/_news/2022-08-10-RGCL-25th-anniversary-day3.md

 University of Wolverhampton.

 ![Group photo]({{ site_url | relative_url}}/medias/2022-08-10-RGCL-25th-anniversary-day3_pict1.jpg "Some of the members of the FIRST project consortium.")
-*Some of the members of the FIRST project consortium, including RGCL’s Iustin Dornescu, Constantin Orasan, Richard Evans, and Victoria Yaneva*
+*Some of the members of the FIRST project consortium, including RGCL’s Iustin Dornescu, Constantin Orasan, Richard Evans, Victoria Yaneva and Prof Ruslan Mitkov (who is taking the photo).*

 RGCL researcher of 24 years, Dr Richard Evans, writes: